CYLphysics/CYLphysics.github.io/_pages/research.md

 ### ORAL PRESENTATION
+#### 2023

-* <span style="color:blue">On the path of using small quantum computers for solving large-size combinatorial optimization problems</span>
+* On the path of using small quantum computers for solving large-size combinatorial optimization problems
 ***Chen-Yu Liu***
 IBM Quantum Network Colloquium.
 (2023 Mar 29)